ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

         backend:
            <STYX-HTTP-BACKEND-DEF>

-The Styx HTTP backend definition follows the syntax of syntax of backends in the origins file, but without the path attribute.
+The Styx HTTP backend definition follows the syntax of backends in the origins file, but without the path attribute.

       backend:
         id: "ba"